Booking Holdings (BKNG) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the online booking service had gained 0.66% over the past month.
-This has outpaced the Retail-Wholesale sector's loss of 2.13% and the S&P 500's loss of 1.38% in that time.
+Heading into today, shares of the online booking service had lost 0.99% over the past month, outpacing the Retail-Wholesale sector's loss of 4.61% and the S&P 500's loss of 4.45% in that time.

 Wall Street will be looking for positivity from Booking Holdings as it approaches its next earnings report date.
-On that day, Booking Holdings is projected to report earnings of $68.36 per share, which would represent year-over-year growth of 28.91%.
-Meanwhile, our latest consensus estimate is calling for revenue of $7.23 billion, up 19.47% from the prior-year quarter.
+In that report, analysts expect Booking Holdings to post earnings of $67.85 per share.
+This would mark year-over-year growth of 27.95%.
+Our most recent consensus estimate is calling for quarterly revenue of $7.23 billion, up 19.47% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Booking Holdings.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Booking Holdings.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.33% lower.
 Booking Holdings currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Booking Holdings has a Forward P/E ratio of 21.23 right now.
-For comparison, its industry has an average Forward P/E of 20.58, which means Booking Holdings is trading at a premium to the group.
+Digging into valuation, Booking Holdings currently has a Forward P/E ratio of 21.44.
+This represents a premium compared to its industry's average Forward P/E of 19.84.

-Investors should also note that BKNG has a PEG ratio of 1.06 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Commerce industry currently had an average PEG ratio of 0.76 as of yesterday's close.
+Also, we should mention that BKNG has a PEG ratio of 1.07.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Internet - Commerce stocks are, on average, holding a PEG ratio of 0.74 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.